CLIMATE CHANGE DIRECTORY

 http://planetsave.com/2013/05/14/noaas-mauna-loa-observatory-sees-400ppm-carbon-dioxide-levels/

-carbon dioxide concentration correlation with temperature
+carbon dioxide concentration correlation with temperature changes

 http://www.nature.com/nature/journal/v484/n7392/full/nature10915.html